aTh1ef/AI-Code-Translator/README.md

-Sure!
-Here is the updated README file for your project:

----

 # AI Code Translator - BridgeX

 AI Code Translator is a web application that showcases two chatbots side-by-side, enabling users to input code or text into the left chatbot and view AI-generated translations or responses on the right.
 It uses Google Generative AI (Gemini model) to create dynamic responses.